Robert Adam (architect, born 1948)

 Robert Adam (born 1948) is a Driehaus Architecture Prize winning British architect, urban designer and author, known for championing classical and traditional styles.
 Adam is a visiting professor at the University of Strathclyde and Design Council Expert.

 His career was the subject of Richard John's Robert Adam and the Search for a Modern Classicism, a survey of Adam's projects with a foreword by Charles, Prince of Wales.

 Education and early career

 Adam attended the University of Westminster.
 In 1973, he won the British School at Rome's Rome Prize in Architecture.

 Adam practiced as an architect, working part-time as a freelance architectural journalist until 1977, when he became partner at a firm in Winchester.
 In 1992, he founded Robert Adam Architects there.

-In 2021, he was awarded Degree of Doctor of Philosophy (PhD) by Oxford Brookes University.

 Work

 Edinburgh Forthside

 Adam was appointed master-planner of Edinburgh Forthside in which capacity he designed streetscapes of low-rise buildings in Leith and Granton.

 Adam prescribed strict design codes on the area's developers so that both modern and traditional architects could build alongside one another without clashing.
 Builders had to adhere to guidelines on size, materials and proportions.
 Adam also laid out rules on how the buildings relate to the streets such as a ban on glass facades.